Earthquake in Morocco

 Earthquakes, also known as seismic events, occur across the world every day.
 Most of them are too small to cause any damage.

-Yet powerful earthquakes – like the ones that affected Türkiye and Syria earlier this year, or recently hit Morocco – can hit hard.
+Yet powerful earthquakes – like the ones that affected Türkiye and Syria early in 2023, or more recently hit Morocco in September 2023 – can hit hard.
 And when they do, they claim thousands of lives.
 Major earthquakes can also trigger tsunamis and other disasters, making them even more devastating.

 Discover everything you need to know about earthquakes here.